 The liable party will depend upon the factors leading up to your accident.
 If you suffered a neck injury in an auto accident, the driver at fault for the wreck will be liable.
 In these cases, you will file an auto insurance claim with the at-fault driver’s insurance company.
 From there, you will negotiate a settlement or go to trial in pursuit of damage recovery.

-Dermer Appel Ruder encourages everyone in Peachtree Corners to discuss their neck injuries with our Gwinnett County neck injury attorneys as soon as possible after an accident.
+Dermer Appel Ruder encourages everyone in Peachtree Corners to discuss their neck injuries with our Georgia neck injury attorneys as soon as possible after an accident.
 If a negligent or careless person or entity caused the injury, the victim will most likely be eligible for monetary damages.
 A free case evaluation with one of our lead attorneys can help you identify and pursue your legal options for compensation.
-Our firm proudly serves all of Atlanta and surrounding areas.
 Call (404) 892-8884 for a consult today.